AbduSami-bK/vpp/extras/vpp_config/README.rst

 Use:

 The installation and executing of the VPP configuration utility is simple.
 First install the python pip module.
-Using pip3.7 install, then pip3.7 install vpp-config.
+Using pip install, then pip install vpp-config.
 Then simply type �vpp-config� and answer the questions.
 If you are not sure what to answer choose the default.
 For yes or no questions the capital letter designates the default.
 For example, for a question that shows [Y/n] Y is the